Aquarium of the Pacific - Online Learning Center - Species Print Sheet

 These plants plant prefers the middle zone or marsh plain of the saltmarsh.
 It is frequently found growing just above pickleweed, Salicornia virginica.

-Saltgrass plants usually form a low dense mat ground cover of sprawling, large, patchy colonies that are about 20-30 cm (8-12 in) tall.
+Saltgrass plants usually form a low dense mat ground cover of sprawling, large, patchy colonies that are about 20 to 30 cm (8 to 12 in) tall.
 The plants can be somewhat erect.
 This grass has stiff, narrow, pointed blades that alternate up the stem, growing away from the base at an angle.
-The blades are 2.54-15.2 (1-6 in) long and about 6.3 mm (0.25 in) wide.
+The blades are 2.54 to 15.2 (1-6 in) long and about 6.3 mm (0.25 in) wide.

 They are blue-green in color and often coated with salt crystals.
 Rhizomes are scaly and yellowish.
 Small purple or straw-colored flowers appear in the spring.
 The seeds are smooth and 1.5 mm (0.06 in) long.